Karmaticow/ctf/write-ups/forger/index.md

 Since this is signed with the SECRET_KEY, it should pass validation!

 We can now replace our cookie with the forged cookie in our GET request.
-I used Burp for this, but you can probably use curl too:
+I used BurpSuite for this, but you can probably use curl too:
 ![Using a forged session cookie in GET request](./forgerburprequest.png)

 It worked!
 Using the forged admin session cookie printed the flag: